 Now I’m a bit of a fan of the old bush walk here in Queensland, Australia.
-So I would like to share some photos from our recent bush walk to the Purling Brook Falls in Springbrook National Park.
+So, I would like to share some photos from our bush walk to the Purling Brook Falls in Springbrook National Park.

 Springbrook National Park is about an hour and a half drive from Brisbane.
 And is home to some amazing water falls, bush walks and swimming holes.

 How long is the Purling Brook Falls circuit?

 The Purling Brook Falls circuit is a 4km return circuit.
 The sign said it would take about 2 hours to complete, so we had our backpack with cameras, water and snacks.
 The weather was perfect for a walk in the bush.
 Not too hot but too cold for a swim.
 None the less we started our mission.

 Pro tip -Make sure you do the circuit in a clockwise direction.
 This way at the end of your hike you don’t have to walk up 450 steps to get back up to the top 👍

 The walk started off as a sealed path which lead to a sign with some aboriginal names and meanings.
 Which we got schooled up on.

 The trail is covered by a huge tree canopy which made the temperature very pleasing.
 Not long we arrived at the first viewing point at the top of Purling Brook Falls.